Official Product Guaranteed.

 Years from date of purchase, your contribution towards the cost of repair or replacement.

-Full five year manufacturer's Guarantee.
+Full five year manufacturer's Guarantee On All Bed Sets.

 TERMS AND CONDITIONS OF SUPPLY